Musical instrument: Definition and basic operation

 Bamileke slit drum drummers in Cameroon's West Province.

 A musical instrument is used to make musical sounds.
 Once humans moved from making sounds with their bodies — for example, by clapping—to using objects to create music from sounds, musical instruments were born.

 Primitive instruments were probably designed to emulate natural sounds, and their purpose was ritual rather than entertainment.
 The concept of melody and the artistic pursuit of musical composition were probably unknown to early players of musical instruments.
 A person sounding a bone flute to signal the start of a hunt does so without thought of the modern notion of "making music".
 Musical instruments are constructed in a broad array of styles and shapes, using many different materials.
 Early musical instruments were made from "found objects" such as shells and plant parts.
 As instruments evolved, so did the selection and quality of materials.
 Virtually every material in nature has been used by at least one culture to make musical instruments.

 One plays a musical instrument by interacting with it in some way — for example, by plucking the strings on a string instrument, striking the surface of a drum, or blowing into an animal horn.

 Archaeology

 Researchers have discovered archaeological evidence of musical instruments in many parts of the world.
 One disputed artifact (the Divje Babe flute) has been dated to 67,000 years old, but consensus solidifies around artifacts dated back to around 37,000 years old and later.
 Artifacts made from durable materials or constructed using durable methods, have been found to survive.
 As such, the specimens found cannot be irrefutably placed as the earliest musical instruments.

-Recent studies indicate early hominins produced their percussive instruments from such perishable materials as wood and animal hides which likely the passing of time destroyed the artifacts beyond recovery.
+Recent studies indicate early hominins produced their percussive instruments from perishable materials like wood and animal hide, which the passing of time likely destroyed the artifacts beyond recovery.